rwynne/FormatProtegeReport/README.txt

 FormatProtegeReport v1.1
 ========================
-This program will take a Protege 5 report and format it to your specifications (declared in a configuration file).
+This program will take an NCI Protege 5 report and format it to your specifications (declared in a configuration file).
 The input is the raw report from Protege and the outputs are a text .txt and Excel .xls files.